mobilemind/js2uri/README.md

 Lint and test your code using [grunt][grunt].

 ## Release History
-1.0.0 December 31, 2012

-1.1.0 January 6, 2013 - adds new options for `protocol:`, `customVersion:`, and `forceLastSemicolon:`.

-1.1.1 January 7, 2013 - fix issue reading/setting `noLastSemicolon:` and `forceLastSemicolon:`.

-1.1.2 January 8, 2013 - add more tests, resolve issues with `appendVersion:false` and `customVersion:`.

-1.2.0 January 9, 2013 - add more tests, add `entityEncode:` option for encoding '<', '>' and '&'.

-1.3.0: February 18, 2013 - Update for compatibility to [grunt] v0.4.x, improved package.json, update README

-1.3.1: February 19, 2013 - Change references to grunt.js to Gruntfile.js, replace directives

-1.3.2: February 28, 2013 - Better jshint options in Gruntfile.js; package.json updates

-1.3.3: March 12, 2013 - Update `package.json` for node 0.10.0 (ie `node>=0.8.0`)
+1.3.6: July 12, 2013 - update to require node 0.10.x, and more current grunt-contrib utils

+1.3.5: May 20, 2013 - update license URL in `package.json`

 1.3.4: May 19, 2013 - `package.json` repository.url uses `https://` instead of `git://`
 and devDependencies updated for jshint (`>=0.1.2 <0.5.0`)

-1.3.5: May 20, 2013 - update license URL in `package.json`
+1.3.3: March 12, 2013 - Update `package.json` for node 0.10.0 (ie `node>=0.8.0`)

+1.3.2: February 28, 2013 - Better jshint options in Gruntfile.js; package.json updates

+1.3.1: February 19, 2013 - Change references to grunt.js to Gruntfile.js, replace directives

+1.3.0: February 18, 2013 - Update for compatibility to [grunt] v0.4.x, improved package.json, update README

+1.2.0 January 9, 2013 - add more tests, add `entityEncode:` option for encoding '<', '>' and '&'.

+1.1.2 January 8, 2013 - add more tests, resolve issues with `appendVersion:false` and `customVersion:`.

+1.1.1 January 7, 2013 - fix issue reading/setting `noLastSemicolon:` and `forceLastSemicolon:`.

+1.1.0 January 6, 2013 - adds new options for `protocol:`, `customVersion:`, and `forceLastSemicolon:`.

+1.0.0 December 31, 2012 - initial release

 ## License
 Copyright (c) 2012, 2013 Tom King